azurecitadel/azurecitadel.github.io/_posts/2020-02-24-edge-extensions.md

 title: "Edge extensions to download Azure icons and mask sensitive data"
 author: "Richard Cheney"
 published: true
-excerpt: Cool extensions to allow you to download SVGs of the Azure Portal icons or mask sensitive in screenshots
+excerpt: Cool extensions to allow you to download SVGs of the Azure Portal icons or mask sensitive data in screenshots
 ---

 ## Introduction